Monotonicity of $Q^3$ spectral element method for discrete Laplacian: Numerical Tests

 \subsection{Accuracy tests}

-We show some accuracy tests of the schemes mentioned in this paper for solving $-\Delta u=f$ on a square $(0,1)\times{}(0,1)$ with Dirichlet boundary conditions.
-Quasi-uniform meshes were generated by setting each pair of consecutive finite element cells along the axis to have a fixed ratio $\frac{h_k}{h_{k-1}} = 1.01$.
+For verifying the order for smooth solutions, we show some accuracy tests of the monotone schemes mentioned in this paper for solving $-\Delta u=f$ on a square $(0,1)\times{}(0,1)$ with Dirichlet boundary conditions.
 We will simply refer to the classical 9-point scheme \eqref{poisson-scheme3} as 9-point scheme, and refer to its variant \eqref{poisson-scheme2} as compact finite difference.
-The schemes are tested for the following very smooth solutions: \begin{enumerate} \item The Laplace equation $-\Delta u=0$ with Dirichlet boundary conditions and $u(x,y) = log((x+1)^2 + (y+1)^2) + sin(y)e^x$. \item Poisson equation $-\Delta u=f$ with homogeneous Dirichlet boundary condition:
+The schemes are tested for the Poisson equation $-\Delta u=f$ with nonhomogeneous Dirichlet boundary condition: